 Born and raised in Brighton, Helen performed as a child at the Brighton Dome with the Royal Philharmonic Orchestra, Leeds Castle with Karl Jenkins, and toured to Prague and Brugge with the Brighton Festival Youth Choir (dir.
 Juliet Pochin).

-Amongst other credits she has appeared on stage as The Princess of France in “Love’s Labour’s Lost” (award nominated performance), multi-roled in Interplay Theatre‘s national debut tour of Greg Cullen’s “Tarzanne” and at the Leicester Square Theatre as Maisie in a one woman play (Pro) directed by Rebecca Hanbury, and as Sherlock Holmes in an all-female adaptation of The Hound of the Baskervilles with The Seagull Rep.
+Amongst other credits she has appeared on stage as The Princess of France in “Love’s Labour’s Lost” (award nominated performance), multi-roled in Interplay Theatre‘s national debut tour of Greg Cullen’s “Tarzanne”, at the Leicester Square Theatre as Maisie in a one woman play (Pro) directed by Rebecca Hanbury, and as Sherlock Holmes in an all-female adaptation of The Hound of the Baskervilles with The Seagull Rep.

 Helen has appeared on-screen in national and international TV commercials, Netflix’s “The Crown” and provides featured voice-over talent for Roar Uthaug’s MGM/Warner Bros Blockbuster Movie “Tomb Raider” (2018).
 Helen has just filmed a documentary for the BBC with John O’Kane (released January 2019).

 Please visit the contact page to get in touch.